FudaWiki/fudawiki-files/hanafuda/games/mushi.md

 |10|**Four Paulownias**<br>桐シマ [きりしま, *kirishima*]|All 4 [![monthicon_12.png](/hanafuda/icons/monthicon_12.png =20x)Paulownia](/en/hanafuda/suits/paulownia) cards.<br>[![Paulownia with Phoenix](/sheldonchen-cards/120.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#phoenix)[![Paulownia with Yellow Bottom](/sheldonchen-cards/121.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#yellow-bottom-chaff)[![Paulownia Chaff 1](/sheldonchen-cards/122.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#other-chaff)[![Paulownia Chaff 2](/sheldonchen-cards/123.svg#hanafuda-card =50x)](/en/hanafuda/suits/paulownia#other-chaff)|
 # Scoring Example
 If **Player A** captured 2 Brights, 3 Animals, 3 Ribbons, and 10 Chaff, and made the "Three Brights" yaku, while **Player B** captured the rest of the cards in the deck and made the "Four Wisterias" yaku, **Player A** would calculate their score as 2(20) + 3(10) + 3(5) +10(1) - 115 + 25 - 10 = (-5). **Player B**'s score for the round would thus be 5, as **the sum of scores in a given round always equals 0.**

+# Mushi for 3-4 Players
+While Mushi is typically played with 2 players, up to 4 players can be accomodated by adding a drop-out phase at the beginning of each round, in a style similar to games like [Hachi-Hachi](/en/hanafuda/games/hachi-hachi) and [Go-Stop](/en/hanafuda/games/go-stop).

+> The following description is based on 4-player Mushi from the mobile app [Hanafuda Gēmu Dai Shūgō](/en/hanafuda/video-games/android-ios/hanafuda-gemu-dai-shugo).
+{.is-info}

+At the start of each round, cards are distributed as usual: eight cards to each player, and eight to the table.
+In 4-player games, there will be no cards left.
+In 3-player games, the remaining cards are placed in a stack face-down.

+Players look at the cards in their hand.
+Then, starting from the dealer and moving anti-clockwise, players announce whether they intend to stay in or drop out.
+This process ends **as soon as there are two active players**, i.e. when two people have elected to stay, or when all but two players have dropped out.
+Once this happens, any players who have not yet had their turn to decide will be either forced to play, or forced not to play, as appropriate.

+Once the active players are determined, the hands of the non-active player(s) and any undealt cards are shuffled together, and are placed face-down to form the draw pile.
+Play then proceeds as in the 2-player version of the game.

+At the end of the round, active players gain or lose points as usual.
+Non-active players do not gain or lose any points.

 # External resources
 > 📺 ["How to play Mushi"](https://youtu.be/Kws5lvlN-QQ), YouTube tutorial by **suryong**.